FINANCIAL AGREEMENT: IS IT RIGHT FOR YOU?

-Spousal maintenance where one party provides support to the other party usually through regular monetary payments or a lump sum payment or a set off in the sharing out of property.
+Spousal maintenance where one party provides support to the other party usually through regular monetary payments or a lump-sum payment or a set off in the sharing out of the property.

 A financial agreement is only effective where you and the other party are willing and able to come to an agreement.